-Our cash requirements are primarily for the opening of new stores, information systems, including website enhancements and maintenance and working capital.
+Our cash requirements are primarily for the opening of new stores, information systems and working capital.
 Historically, we have met these requirements through cash flow provided by operations, capital generated from the sale and issuance of our securities to private investors and through our initial public offering, and our revolving line of credit.